Discorum/Framework/CONTRIBUTING.md

 ## Security vulnerability

 If you find a security vulnerability within the Discorum framework, we ask that you report it responsibly.
-Send an email to Nicholas Sylke at [nicksylke@outlook.com](mailto:nicksylke@outlook.com).
+Send an email to Nicholas Sylke at [hello@nsylke.me](mailto:hello@nsylke.me).
 All security vulnerabilities will be promptly addressed.